learn-js/making-maps-with-leafletjs/book.md

 layer.addTo(map);
 ```

+The Watercolor tileset from Stamen is super pretty, so it's a fun example to use.
+Note that the `provider` method was added because we required the leaflet-providers module.

 ### Initialize a geoJson layer to save the features drawn on the map

 ```
 var drawnItems = L.geoJson()
 map.addLayer(drawnItems);
 ```

+This initializes a `drawnItems` object which we'll use to track the features you draw on the map.

 ### Create draw controls and add them to the map